RX-00/RX-00.github.io/_projects/9-3-2-arms.md

 key: arms
 ---

-Description of setting up and maintaining cobots (URs, Sawyer, mitsubishi assista) and industrial arms (mitsubishi)
+Some of the industrial and co-bot arms I set up and maintain / program at MassRobotics!
+EX: (super new and cool) Mitsubishi Assista Co-bot, UR arms, Mitsubishi industrial arms, Sawyers, etc.

+Some pics:

 ![more arms](/assets/images/portfolio/roy/Sawyer.JPG){:class="project-img"}